How to Invoke Pathos in Your Writing

 By relating to their urgent wants, and identifying the obstacles standing in their way, your reader will tap into that pathos and feel emotionally invested in your character’s struggle to fulfill their goal.

-Learn more about the writing process in one of our workshops — The 90-Day Novel, The 90-Day Memoir, Story Day
+Have you mastered the art of persuasion?
+Learn more about the writing process in one of my workshops — The 90-Day Novel, The 90-Day Memoir, Story Day

 Alan Watt with L.A. hills behind